 Can a non-family member become a conservator?

 There may be cases where a non-relative may enter the role of a conservator.
 For that reason, there are many scenarios where a non-family member might act as a conservator over someone.
 Some people are simply alone.
 Other people may have never created a family.
 Therefore, it is also possible that all other relatives have passed on.

 For those who have never created a family of their own, it is not uncommon for them to outlive their relatives.
 As a result, there may also be no one in the family who wants to take the role of conservator.
 Even so, there may not be any person who is trustworthy enough to do so.
 It is an unfortunate situation, but entirely possible.

 What can a conservator do?

 Conservators have the power to make all decisions for another person including financial and medical decisions.
-Furthermore, it is a powerful tool with a great responsibility.
-In light of this, the court will not jump straight to giving a conservator full powers.
-By the same token, it will consider what less restrictive alternative there may be in order to help the individual in need.
+Therefore, it is a powerful tool with a great responsibility.
+In light of this, the court will not jump straight to giving a conservator full powers, for instance.
+By the same token, it will consider what less-restrictive alternative there may be in order to help the person in need.